cosinekitty/astronomy/source/c/README.md

 Given a time of observation, calculates the geocentric position and velocity vectors of the Earth/Moon barycenter (EMB).
 The position (x, y, z) components are expressed in AU (astronomical units).
 The velocity (vx, vy, vz) components are expressed in AU/day.
+The coordinates are oriented with respect to the Earth's equator at the J2000 epoch.
+In Astronomy Engine, this orientation is called EQJ.